The day my denial died: the first step in my healing from maternal narcissistic abuse

 It paralyzed me.

-It shattered me.
+It absolutely broke me.

 And yet, this painful awareness and my even more painful acceptance of it was the first step in my healing.